hyperledger/indy-hipe/text/oauth-ephemeral-integration/README.md

 ## Motivation
 [motivation]: #motivation

-This approach is inspired by the oauth `device flow` (add reference)
+This approach is inspired by the oauth [device flow](https://alexbilbie.com/2016/04/oauth-2-device-flow-grant/)

 ## Use Case Description